Diane's Diary #9: Before the Editing Actually Begins…

 The next question I asked myself was, how am I going to turn this footage into a watchable short film?
 While plenty of people learn how to use editing software, I knew that a) I didn’t have any interest in learning how to use the software and b) even though I have a vision of the story I want to tell, I wouldn’t even know where to begin telling it.

 My aim was to hire a fresh editor looking to gain experience.
 I was more than happy to pay for their work but within my limited budget.
 Fortunately, there are many newcomer editors and assistant editors that are happy to work for a modest price in exchange for the opportunity.

 My husband, Andy, produces movie trailers and there are always assistant editors who have begun their editing career but haven’t yet made a name for themselves as an editor.
 I have worked with editors and junior editors from his company in the past (i.e. on the book trailer for What to Expect When Adopting a Dog) and other projects and all have been good experiences.

 One of the junior editors at my husband’s former company is a young woman named Hannah.
 (Her bio is at the bottom of this page on my website)

-We had spoken a few times in person and she’s an animal lover and has the tiniest, funniest little dog, named Butters that she brings to work with her.
+We had spoken a few times in person and she’s an animal lover and has the tiniest, funniest little dog, named Butters who she brings to work with her.
 I am keen on hiring as many women for this project as I can, and Andy said she had been cutting a few tv spots and was doing a good job.
-She and I spoke, and she was interested!
+She and I spoke (in June 2019), and she was interested!
 She was a film major in college, had edited some films in the past, and was excited to work on the short documentary films that I was proposing.
 Yay!

 We worked out a deal and signed an independent contractor agreement and we were ready.